DUAL DIAGNOSIS

 What Does Treatment For Anxiety And Addiction Look Like in Connecticut

 Now, imagine getting treated for your co-occurring anxiety and addiction disorders in an environment that inspires mental, physical, and spiritual tranquility rather than more stress.
-With medical detox on-site and a tranquil setting for inpatient treatment, you will feel comfortable, safe, and motivated.
+You will feel comfortable, safe, and motivated with on-site medical detox and a tranquil inpatient treatment setting.

 Let us introduce you to your new retreat.

-The opportunities to experience nature and indulge in recreation therapy are endless.
-Kayaking, boating, paddle boarding, fishing, and hiking are just the start.
+The facilities offer a wide range of recreational therapy opportunities to engage with nature, including kayaking, boating, paddle boarding, fishing, and hiking, among others.
 Let your imagination run wild with that.
-This peaceful environment is just the place to work on any anxiety and substance abuse disorder you may have.
+Our peaceful environments are just the place to work on any anxiety and substance abuse disorder you may have.

-Since we are a 24/7 facility, you can start the admissions process anytime.
+Since our facilities are 24/7, you can start the admissions process anytime.
 There is no such thing as too early or too late.
-Somebody will answer your phone call no matter what time of the day or night.
-A staff member will qualify your insurance and do a clinical assessment to determine what exactly your needs are.
+Somebody will answer your phone call at any time of day or night.
+A staff member will qualify your insurance and perform a clinical assessment to determine your needs.
 Then, we’ll schedule an admission time at any time of the day or night.

 We’re Glad You’re Here!
 Take The First Step In Recovery Today.